dagster-io/dagster/docs/docs-beta/docs/guides/non-python.md

 <CodeExample filePath="guides/non-python/pipes-full-featured-javascript.js" language="javascript" />

-## Step 5: Update the Dagster asset
+## Step 5: Update the asset to provide extra parameters

 Finally, update your Dagster asset to pass in the model information that's used by the script: